Southwest Cay: 1963 – South Vietnam occupation

-In 1956, France transferred the islands to South Vietnam.

-In 1959, the South Vietnamese Government renamed the Song Tử islands (meaning twins after their resemblance to each other) "Tây" (meaning West) and "Đông" (meaning East) respectively.
-They were annexed to Phước Tuy Province, South Vietnam.

-In 1961, the two South Vietnam Navy cruisers, the Van Kiep and the Van Don, landed on the islands of Song Tử Tây (Southwest Cay).

 On May 24, 1963, the sovereignty steles were rebuilt on Song Tử Đông (Northeast Cay) and Song Tử Tây (Southwest Cay) by crew members of the three vessels Huong Giang, Chi Lang and Ky Hoa of South Vietnam.

 1968 – Philippine occupation

-In 1968, Filipino troops occupied Song Tử Đông (Northeast Cay, Parola) and Song Tử Tây (Southwest Cay, Pugad).
+In 1968, Filipino troops occupied Northeast Cay (Parola, Song Tử Đông) and Southwest Cay (Pugad, Song Tử Tây).
 "As this relates to Cloma, no official act by the Philippine government could be found which contemporaneously and specifically ratified his declaration.
 However, in 1968 the Philippine government began sending troops to occupy the area and in 1971 made an official announcement that the Philippines were occupying several of the features in KIG for “reasons of national security and to “protect the interests of the state and its citizens.”